oleks/tutorial-workbench/a-unix-like-programming-environment/Tutorial.md

 it.

-This tutorial is by no means comprehensive, and is not intended as a reference beyond the philosophical considerations.
-As part of the tutorial, we will try to guide you on where to find further details.
+This tutorial is by no means comprehensive, and is not intended as a reference beyond its philosophical considerations.
+As part of the tutorial, we will try to point you to materials for further study.

-## A Bit of History
+## The Bits of History

 <center><iframe width="420" height="315" src="https://www.youtube.com/embed/XvDZLjaCJuw" frameborder="0" allowfullscreen></iframe></center>